 8> set the measResult to include the quantity(ies) indicated in the reportQuantityUTRA-FDD within the concerned reportConfigInterRAT in decreasing order of the sorting quantity, determined as specified in 5.5.5.3, i.e. the best cell is included first;

+5> if the reportOnOrderChange is configured:

+6> set the varCellList in varOrderedList within VarMeasReportList for this measId with the cells as ordered in measResult

+6> set the varmeasResult in varOrderedList with for all the cells included in cellsTriggeredList according to rsType and reportQuantity of measResult included in the measurement report.